What is a foraminotomy?

 foramen and compress the nerve leaving the spinal cord.
 Conditions that can cause

 spinal stenosis include:

-Degenerative disease of the spine (spondylosis), which can cause bony spurs
+Degenerative disease of the spine (spondylosis).
+This can cause bony spurs.

-Degeneration of the intervertebral disks, which can cause them to bulge into the foramen
+Degeneration of the intervertebral disks.
+This can cause them to bulge into the foramen.

 Enlargement of the nearby ligament